Kevin J. Tracey: The inflammatory reflex and vagus nerve

 In the 1990s, Tracey and colleagues discovered that electrical or pharmacologic stimulation of the vagus nerve inhibits cytokine release, including TNF, through an anti‑inflammatory neural pathway.
 He described this mechanism as the inflammatory reflex, a bidirectional feedback circuit between the nervous and immune systems.

-The Tracey lab mapped the inflammatory reflex using genetic, immunological, and bioelectronic tools to define the molecular and neuroscience mechanisms.
-An unexpected finding from this work is the vagus nerve, a parasympathetic nerve, controls the splenic nerve, a sympathetic nerve.
-Additionally in 2011, Tracey and colleagues discovered a memory T cell subset that secretes acetylcholine in the spleen when activated by signals arising in the vagus nerve, named "T ChAt" cells.
-These regulatory T cells produce acetylcholine, the chemical signal to macrophages which turns off production of TNF and other inflammatory mediators.

-In May 2018, Tracey's team was first to decode specific signals that the nervous system uses to communicate immune status and alert the brain to inflammation.
-Identifying these neural signals and what they're communicating about the body's health provides insight into diagnostic and therapeutic targets, and device development.
-In February 2019, Tracey along with a team led by Tak Mak, PhD, and Maureen Cox, PhD, reported that T ChAt regulate the development of immunity during virus infections.

-In November 2020, they reported that neurons in the brainstem dorsal motor nucleus (DMN) of the vagus nerve transmit signals to the celiac-superior mesenteric ganglia in the abdomen.
-This experiment combined optogenetics, anatomical and functional mapping, and measurement of TNF production to show for the first time that parasympathetic vagus neurons control sympathetic splenic neurons, because the parasympathetic and sympathetic nervous systems were believed to be independent.
+This finding provided the conceptual basis for bioelectronic medicine, in which medical devices modulate peripheral nerve activity to treat inflammatory and autoimmune diseases.

+Working with SetPoint Medical, Tracey’s discoveries contributed to development of an implantable vagus nerve stimulation system that, in 2025, became the first U.S. Food and Drug Administration‑approved bioelectronic medicine device for rheumatoid arthritis.

+The vagus nerve is a network of nerve fibers extending from the brainstem to organs throughout the body.
+Its job is to regulate autonomic functions, including heart rate, digestion, and inflammatory responses.
+Later studies in Tracey’s laboratory identified neural circuits connecting the vagus nerve’s dorsal motor nucleus to the celiac–superior mesenteric ganglion complex, demonstrating parasympathetic control of sympathetic splenic neurons.
+Additional research revealed that choline acetyltransferase‑expressing T cells (T ChAT cells) mediate neural suppression of cytokine production by releasing acetylcholine.

 In May 2025, Kevin J. Tracey published The Great Nerve: The New Science of the Vagus Nerve and How to Harness Its Healing Reflexes, a book exploring the role of the vagus nerve in regulating the immune system.
 Drawing from research, Tracey discusses how stimulating the vagus nerve can turn off inflammation and could offer treatments for rheumatoid arthritis and inflammatory bowel disease, among others.
+While it is not a cure-all, stimulating the vagus nerve, called vagal toning, can promote relaxation and stress relief.